tayruxin/tp/docs/UserGuide.md

 ### 5. What is an invalid index?

-An invalid index is a non-positive integer or an index greater than the number of companies you have. e.g -1, 0, a, \*, 1 0 (Only one index is allowed at a time).
+An invalid index is a non-positive integer or an index greater than the number of companies you have.
+Examples: -1, 0, a, \*, 1 0 (Only one index is allowed at a time).
 Positive index should not exceed the maximum allowed range of 2147483647.

 ### 6. Do I need an internet connection to use LinkMeIn?